andreasfaerber/vzpbackup/README.md

 	"vzlist -Hoctid").
 Currently there is no option to exclude specific CTIDs from the backup.

+--exclude=\<CTID>

+    Exclude specified CTID from being backed up.
+Most useful while using --all

 ## RESTORE: vzprestore.sh

 Restore a backup to a new container 250: